Karwega/yolo/explanation.md

 ## 7. Orchestration with Kubernetes
 A different directory is needed for this which contains a backend, client and mongodb folder that contain the necessary .yaml files needed for the ochestration such as service.yaml
+* Execute this command to create a persistent volume claim within our cluster